-Units of the GLC and GTFC unit classes must not be transferred to third parties by the investor.
+Units of the GLC unit class must not be transferred to third parties by the investor.
 If an investor nevertheless transfers units, the investor must inform the Company of this within one month of the transfer.

-3. Notwithstanding the restrictions in paragraph 2, units of the GLC and GTFC unit classes may also be acquired and held if this takes place only within the framework of contracts for individual retirement arrangements or basic pensions and these contracts have been certified according to articles 5 and 5a of the German Pension Contracts Certification Act.
+3. Notwithstanding the restrictions in paragraph 2, units of the GLC unit class may also be acquired and held if this takes place only within the framework of contracts for individual retirement arrangements or basic pensions and these contracts have been certified according to articles 5 and 5a of the German Pension Contracts Certification Act.